A-Nitram/Jaxxa-Rimworld/README.md

 Thanks to EdB for:
 * Allowing people to look through his UI code.

+Thanks to Haplo for:
+* Providing a tutorial on animating images.

 Thanks to Kulverstukass for:
 * Awesome bug reporting and feedback.